-1. Project E0-2: Fully implement I-405 Bus Rapid Transit (BRT) from SeaTac to Lynnwood, consistent with the I-405 Master Plan.
+1. Project E0-2: Fully implement I-405 Bus Rapid Transit (BRT) from SeaTac to Lynnwood, consistent with the I-405 Master Plan early in the ST3 funding cycle.
 As currently described, the lower capital I-405 corridor BRT option is only slightly better than current Regional Express (REX) bus service.
-For example, the proposed low capital BRT from the Lynnwood Transit Center to Bellevue Transit Center is essentially the current 535 REX route.
+For example, the proposed low capital BRT from the Lynnwood Transit Center to the Bellevue Transit Center is essentially the current 535 REX route.
 This service will be subject to I-405 congestion and delays as buses weave from the Express Toll Lanes (ETL) to the general purpose lanes and back to serve outside transit stops.
-This is not BRT, and is not acceptable to adequately serve the growing Eastside.
+This is not BRT, and is not acceptable because it will not to adequately serve the growing Eastside or maximize the taxpayer's investments.

-It is imperative that ST3 implementation be full BRT, which includes dedicated transitway with inline flyer stops, or at the very least remain in the ETL lanes serving only inline stops; vehicles with multiple doors for entry/exit, designed to "dock" with stations to eliminate a step-up onto the bus; frequent, all day service, intuitive maps and simple schedules; off-board fare collection; transit signal priority for faster, more efficient service; and sophisticated communication systems to track vehicle locations and provide real-time arrival information directly to passenger cell phones or kiosk displays.
+ST3 implementation must be full BRT, which includes dedicated transitway with inline flyer stops, or at the very least remain in the ETL lanes serving only inline stops; vehicles with multiple doors for entry/exit, designed to "dock" with stations to eliminate a step-up onto the bus; frequent, all day service, intuitive maps and simple schedules; off-board fare collection; transit signal priority for faster, more efficient service; and sophisticated communication systems to track vehicle locations and provide real-time arrival information directly to passenger cell phones or kiosk displays.